 Grape hyacinths, so named because of the tight little clusters that resemble grapes, aren’t really hyacinths at all.
 That’s fine, because these petite spring flowering bulbs outshine true hyacinths in vigor.
 Regardless of plant taxonomy and who is related to what, grape hyacinths are little garden workhorses that can light up the early spring flower garden for years with little care.

+Many varieties of grape hyacinths display that rare crystal blue color so many gardeners covet, without the fussiness some blue flowers possess.
 However, the white, pink and yellow muscari types are also welcome in the garden for contrast when planted with the blue types.

 Get to Know Grape Hyacinths

 Although the Muscari genus was previously categorized in the Liliaceae family, it is now considered to be part of the Asparagaceae, or asparagus family.
 Look at other members of this family to observe superficial similarities: lily-of-the-valley, brodiaea lily, and asparagus plants also have flowering umbels that emerge from a central stalk.
 Some gardeners describe the tightly packed florets of grape hyacinths as looking like an upside down vase on a stem.
 In most varieties, each floret looks like a little grape on a short stem, with dozens of these little stems attached to a central stalk.

 Grape hyacinths bloom in April or May, with blooms lasting for about three week.
 The plants grow six to ten inches tall in partial to full sun.

 Like most spring flowering bulbs, the planting time for muscari is fall.
 Muscari grow best in zones 4 to 8.
 Choose a site with average soil that drains well.
 Grape hyacinth bulbs will rot if planted in a site that remains wet.